SOURCE Community Fellows

 - Engage in critical dialogue with colleagues regarding the role of service-learning in higher education and the health professions and how it applies to the community.

 - Enhance service-learning impact on the community through stronger connections with JHU and gaining an understanding of student learning outcomes.

 - Participate in a community of colleagues who are dedicated to fostering strong, reciprocal community-academic partnerships.

-- Participation in a 2.5 day training seminar (Scheduled June 8-10, 2015).
+- Participation in a 2-day virtual training seminar (June 6-7, 2023).
 The workshop will include (but is not limited to) the following topics: Service-Learning & SOURCE Overview; Service-Learning & the Health Fields; Models of Community Partnerships & Projects; Service-Learning Course Design; Critical Reflection and Critical Pedagogy; Evaluation & Assessment in Service-Learning; Action Planning; Scholarship applied to Service-Learning.